airpair/git-powered-collaborative-blogging/post.md

 `touch Git-Powered-Collaborative-Developer-Writing.html`

 Today I'm excited to annouce one of the more innovative projects I've been involed with.
 Pretty much anything part git or Octocat related is going to be cool.
-If you've already enjoyed the AirPair posts section, it gives me great pleasure to let you know things are going to get way more interesting.
-From today, you are invited both as authors starting your own posts and readers contributing to posts by others, to become part of our Social Authoring community using our new *GitHub Powered Collaborative Publishing Workflow*.
+If you've already enjoyed AirPair's posts section, it gives me great pleasure to let you know things are going to get way more interesting.
+From today, you are invited both as authors starting your own posts and readers contributing to posts by others, to join our Social Authoring movement, enabled by our new *GitHub Powered Publishing Workflow*.

 ![Collaborate on post using Git](/static/img/pages/posts/post-authoring-flow.png)

-In this post, I'll intertwine many reasons why our new author setup is significant, while covering why we built it, how we put the the publishing flow together and what types of things we hope to see.
+In this post, I'll intertwine many reasons why our new authoring setup is significant, while covering why we built it, how we put the the publishing flow together and what types of things we hope to see.

 Before deep diving into details, here's a screenshot and some use cases to get you thinking: